 Every five years, NHTSA requires that statewide surveys include newly sampled survey sites based on the most recent traffic fatality counts.
-The 2017 Florida survey design included 165 newly selected sites across 15 counties.
+The 2022 Florida survey resample included 165 newly selected sites across 15 counties.
 These sites were selected randomly to represent all the traffic on various roadway types around the State of Florida.
-The 2021 survey replicates the 2019, 2018 and 2017 efforts.
-Data collection began June 3rd and was completed on June 11th.
+The same sites were revisited for the 2023 survey.
+Data collection began June 2nd and was completed on June 8th.

-Observations were randomly scheduled for all days of the week during daylight hours, between 7:00 a.m. and 6:00 p.m.
+Observations were scheduled for all days of the week during daylight hours, between 7:00 a.m. and 6:00 p.m.
 One-hour observations took place at each site.
-During those observations, PRG observers recorded information on vehicle type, driver sex, driver race, driver age, and driver safety belt use.
+During those observations, PRG observers recorded information on vehicle type, driver sex, race, age, and safety belt use.
 When an outboard passenger was present in the front seat, observers also recorded information on passenger sex, race, age, and belt use.